|Office:||C-13 B Cooper Hall|

 I have worked on several multi-disciplinary projects, for example in Israel I worked with the Combined Caesarea Expeditions, the Excavations at Khirbet Qana and the site of Shivta; in Italy I have worked on material from the excavations at Horace’s Villa, the Kaucana project and the Nordic Excavations at Nemi, Julius Caesar’s Villa.

-For the last four summers (2008-2011) I have been the archaeological fieldschool director for groups of students working on archaeological sites in Jordan, such as Petra, Bir Madhkur and 'Ayn Gharandal.
+For the last six summers (2008-2013) I have been working with students as the archaeological fieldschool director or assistant site director on sites in Jordan, such as Petra, Bir Madhkur and 'Ayn Gharandal.
 In the summer of 2008 I was the assistant director and field school director for the Bir Madhkur Excavation and Survey project in Jordan sponsored by George Washington University.
-In 2009 & 2011 I was the fieldschool director for the Petra Garden and Pool Complex in association with the Behrend College, Penn State Erie and in 2010 I was the fieldschool director for an ethnographic and archaeological fieldschool at several sites in Jordan and excavations at ‘Ayn Gharandal and in 2012 I was the assistant director of the Petra North Ridge Project.
+In 2009,2011 & 2013 I was the fieldschool director for the Petra Garden and Pool Complex in association with the Behrend College, Penn State Erie, in 2010 I was the fieldschool director for an ethnographic and archaeological fieldschool at several sites in Jordan and excavations at ‘Ayn Gharandal and in 2012 I was the assistant director of the Petra North Ridge Project.

 Ramsay, J.H. and A.M.
 Smith II.
 (2013).
 Desert Agriculture at Bir Madhkur: The First Archaeobotanical Evidence to Support the Timing and Scale of Agriculture in the Hinterland of Petra.
 The Journal of Arid Environments 99: 51-63.

 Ramsay, J.H. and R.J.A.
 Wilson. (in press) Funerary Dining in Early Byzantine Sicily: Archaeobotanical Evidence from Kaukana.
 Mediterranean Archaeology